pbuckner/x-plane_plugins/XPython/docs/source/development/window_position.rst

 Full Screen on One Monitor
 --------------------------

-For Full Screen on one of the monitors, :py:func:`XPLMDisplay.XPLMGetScreenBoundsGlobal` returns the coordinates for the screen being used.
+For Full Screen on one of the monitors, :py:func:`getScreenBoundsGlobal` returns the coordinates for the screen being used.

 For example, if we're full screen on the main monitor (#0), we'll get: